Rich, Smooth and Divine Chocolate Tart

 Millilitres and grams are the same when it comes to milk, cream, creme fraiche and yogurt.
 So for example in this recipe the 80ml semi-skimmed milk equates to 80g.

-Sharing is caring, please use the links below.
+Sharing is caring, please use the links below to share my Rich, Smooth and Divine Chocolate Tart recipe.